 The specific features they aimed to accomplish were faster lap times, consistency from lap to lap, and better grip on wet track surfaces.
 It has since been original equipment for other models of Porsche, Aston Martin, and Ford performance production vehicles.

 Pilot Sport A/S 3 Plus

-The only all-season tire we’re looking at in this post is the Pilot Sport A/S 3 Plus.
-Michelin’s goal with this tire is to pack as many of the handling, braking and performance features of other Pilot Sport tires into a more comfortable, fuel efficient tire with a longer wear life (up to 45,000 miles).
+The only other all-season tire examined in this post besides the All Season 4 is the Michelin Pilot Sport A/S 3 Plus.
+Michelin’s goal with this tire was to pack as many of the handling, braking and performance features of other Pilot Sport tires into a more comfortable, fuel efficient tire with a longer wear life (up to 45,000 miles).

-Michelin touts they’ll stick to the road in cold temperatures thanks to their Helio+ Technology and can even handle ice and snow when absolutely necessary, making this the most viable high-performance all season for even the sportiest daily driver.
+Michelin touts they’ll stick to the road in cold temperatures thanks to their Helio+ Technology and can even handle ice and snow when absolutely necessary, making this a highly viable high-performance all-season tire for even the sportiest daily driver.

 Pilot Sport PS2

 Though an older design, many enthusiasts still swear by the Michelin Pilot Sport PS2.
 It has excellent performance with adept grip on corners and under braking.
 Since it has been in production since 2004, the PS2 is less expensive in comparison to other summer Pilot Sport options.